$50 Off Any Repair

 So if you try to do a DIY repair in a commercial space and make a mistake, this could affect an office 10 floors down from you.

-You also need to remember that all repairs and installations need to follow the plumbing codes of your state (including diagrams code compliant techniques).
+You also need to remember that all repairs and installations must comply with your state’s plumbing codes (including code-compliant diagrams and techniques).

-So one of the best code-compliant techniques tips is to hire a plumber for all commercial issues and repairs.
+One of the best code-compliant practices is to hire a plumber for all commercial issues and repairs.

 As for residential plumbing, consider how knowledgeable you are about DIY repairs.
 If all you need to do is replace the cartridge in your faucet and you’ve done this before, you probably don’t need anyone to assist you.

-But if you’re a new homeowner or you need complex repairs (like soldering copper or installing fixtures), then you may need to find a certified professional.
+But if you’re a new homeowner or need complex repairs (such as soldering copper or installing fixtures), you may need to find a certified professional.

 If you try to fix the issue yourself with no experience, you could make the problem worse.